LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-06-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 If you followed along with this tutorial that's really all you need to do in the client application.
 Most of the work you did was setting up everything in the Auth0 dashboard.

 Hoped that worked.
 You should be able to hook this up to a database easily if you have learned how to already do in the microsoft tutorials how to handle DataAccess in their ASP.NET 5 Contoso University sample application.
-Later I will show how to use a Production Token so we don't have manually renew the Testing token.
-Stay tuned I will insert a link here when I'm ready!
+[Next blog here I will show how to use a Production Token so we don't have manually renew the Testing token.]({% link _posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md %}) Stay tuned I will insert a link here when I'm ready!

 This blog will not have being possible without the help of [Herman Starzhynski](https://www.linkedin.com/in/hstarzhynski/) who's input proved invaluable in solving the problem I originally faced before turning this into a blog.